abhilasha-kumar/connector-game/readme.md

 ## Developer Notes

 * game/client_types/player.js - the bulk of the game logic is here
-* game/game.settings.js - game configuration
+* game/game.settings.js - game configuration; could use treatments to change these at runtime